werpu/mona-dish/README.md

 ### Stream

-work in progress.. the idea is to have streams like java does for arrays.
+The idea is to have streams like java does for arrays.
 (forEach, filter etc...)

 #### Details